wadey/node-microtime/README.md

 As of version `3.0.0`, this library is built using the [N-API](https://nodejs.org/api/n-api.html) library.
 This should allow you to upgrade to newer versions of Node.js without having to reinstall / rebuild this library.

+Version `3.0.0` and later also bundle prebuilt binaries for common systems in the npm package itself.
+These will be used if the version of Node you are using supports N-API ([>= v6.14.2](https://nodejs.org/api/n-api.html#n_api_n_api_version_matrix)), otherwise the binary will be recompiled on install.

 # Installation

     npm install microtime